di2260-workshop/di2260-workshop.github.io/submission.md

 # Presentation

-The time-slot for each presentations is the same: 15&nbsp;minutes plus 5&nbsp;min. for a disscussion.
+The time-slot for each presentations is the same: 8&nbsp;minutes plus 5&nbsp;min. for a disscussion.

 All slides should be prepared in English language.

+# Poster session

+You will be provided with materials for attaching your printed posters to poster stands.
+The maximum poster size is A3.
+During the session you should be available in vicinity of your poster stand.

 # Registration